Give the Gift of Holiday Writing Fun!December 21, 2023

 - Holiday Candy Letters/Words: If you have young children just learning their letters or how to spell simple words, try using holiday candy (i.e., pieces of candy canes) to build letters and words.
 Then let them have a snack!

-- Holiday Recipes: To practice letter formation, have your children copy favorite holiday recipes.
+- Holiday Recipes: To practice letter formation, have your children copy their favorite holiday recipes.
 They can even put together family recipe books to give as gifts.

 - Holiday Postcards/Cards: Have your children practice signing their names, copying addresses, or writing simple holiday messages on cards to family and friends.